texxasrulez/track-em/README.md

 ---

 ## Donations
-This project uses a library written by a Ukranian citizen who is asking for help.
+This project uses a library written by a Ukranian citizen who is asking for help for his fellow Ukranians from Russian aggression.
 Lets help out Ukraine.

 https://leafletjs.com/